-For all new and existing buildings required to comply with these standards, provide an emergency shutoff switch in the HVAC control system that can immediately shut down the air distribution system throughout the building except where interior pressure and airflow control would more efficiently prevent the spread of airborne contaminants and/or ensure the safety of egress pathways.
-Locate the shutoff switch (or switches) to be easily accessible by building occupants by locating them similarly to manual fire alarm boxes in accordance with NFPA 72 and with at least one shutoff switch per floor and so that the travel distance to the nearest shutoff switch will not be in excess of 200 feet (61 meters).
-Ensure that the shutoff switches are well labeled and of a different color than fire alarm pull stations.
-Providing such a capability will allow for limiting the distribution of airborne contaminants that may be introduced into the building.
+For all new and existing buildings required to comply with these standards, provide an emergency shutoff switch in the HVAC control system that can immediately shut down the air distribution \1\ and exhaust /1/ systems throughout the building \1\ and close all dampers leading to the outside /1/ except where interior pressure and airflow control would more efficiently prevent the spread of airborne contaminants and/or ensure the safety of egress pathways. \1\ Systems without duct connections to the outside (intake, exhaust or pressure relief) are exempt from that requirement.
+The switch must be capable of shutting down all required systems and closing all required dampers, even if the local hand/off/auto switch is in the hand position, within 30 seconds of switch activation /1/.
+Locate the shutoff switch (or switches) to be easily accessible by building occupants by locating them similarly to \1\ mass notification system (MNS) local operating consoles (LOC) (see UFC 4-021-01 for additional information on MNS LOCS) /1/ so that the travel distance to the nearest shutoff switch will not be in excess of 200 feet (61 meters).
+Ensure that the shutoff switches are well labeled, and of a different color than fire alarm pull stations.